Utkarsh731/python-interview-coding/README.md

      Input: [[7,10],[2,4]]
      Output: 1

-<b>Each question has a detailed solution in Python.
+<b>Each question has a detailed solution in Python with comments.
 Whether you are preparing for an interview, or just want to improve your coding skills, this repository is a great resource for you.</b>